qeelara/Data-Analysis-Project/README.md

 5. Consumer segment is responsible for the majority of sales growth
 6. Standard class is the most preferred shipping mode
 7. Chairs and Phones are consistent top-selling products while Fasteners, Labels, Art and Envelopes show consistently low sales over the year
-8. the state with the highest number of sales is California
+8. The state with the highest number of sales is California

 ### Recommendations